paolobeta71/az-nginxplus-with-lb/README.md

 Please note the following information:
   - variables.tf file permits to customize the information related for your setup
-  - in the variables.tf file you need to provide the link related to the .crt and key license for installing nginx-plus.
+  - in the variables.tf file you have to provide the url related to the .crt and key license for installing nginx-plus.
 The script in charge for the nginx-plus installation will gather the two license files from an external repository and use them in the installation process.
-Without the licenses nginx-plus installation will fail
+Without the subscription license nginx-plus installation will fail
   - The solution make the use of an Azure Internal Load Balancer.
 The Frontend IP address is Static and must be provided as part of the variables
   - Variables permit to set:
     - resource group name